Thursday, 15 February 2024

 A 7stanes destination, Innerleithen is renowned for its four downhill trails, all of them orange-graded Bike Park Extreme.
 There's also some serious cross-country action on the challenging red-graded Innerleithen XC trail.

 Brilliant uplift service at Innerleithen Trails!
-For booking, season passes and all the info check out www.adrenalinuplift.co.uk.
+More info at: www.adrenalinuplift.co.uk.

 Phytophthora Ramorum, a disease that kills larch trees, has reached Innerleithen’s Traquair Forest.
 Please help slow the spread of the disease by making sure your bikes, shoes, kit, dogs, horses, buggies etc., are all clean before visiting Innerleithen and other forests.
 Thank you. #keepitclean